mirage/mirage/README.md

 is wrapped up in Mirari.

 There are three stages to using Mirari:

 * a *configuration* phase where OPAM package dependencies are satisfied.

 * a *build* phase where the compiler and any support scripts are run.

 * a *run* phase where Mirari spawns and tracks the progress of the deployment (e.g. as a UNIX process or a Xen kernel).

 ## Configuration files

-Mirari currently uses configuration files to build Mirage applications.
+Mirari currently uses a configuration file to build a Mirage unikernel.
 Support for command line arguments should be available soon.

 An example of an `app.conf`:

 ```
 # IP configuration

+# This will use DHCP for configuring the unikernel's network interfaces

 ip-use-dhcp: true

+# This will manually set an IPv4 to the unikernel's network
+# interfaces.
+For now, this technique only works when a unikernel has
+# only one network interface.

 # ip-address: 10.0.0.2
 # ip-netmask: 255.255.255.0
 # ip-gateway: 10.0.0.1

-# Filesystem configuration
+# Filesystem configuration.
+Directories can be specified here, and
+# they will be compiled into a "filesystem" where each file will be
+# presented to the unikernel via a key value interface.
+For example
+# here, there will be two databases, named respectively "static" and
+# "template", presenting the content of dir "../files" and "../templ"
+# respectively.

 fs-static: ../files
 fs-template: ../tmpl